 Buying a caravan

-If you’ve got a couple of teenage offspring, buying a caravan that has two double beds isn’t going to be very popular with them, but at the same time many bunks have weight restrictions and are only meant for young children.
+If you have two teenagers, two double beds are not going to be a popular option, but at the same time, many bunk beds not only have weight restrictions but are meant for young children.

 Visit a few dealerships and have a look around their ‘used’ section to get an idea of what’s available.
 Get in the vans, think how you would live in that space to see if that floorplan will suit you.